django/channels/docs/deploying.rst

 Configuring the ASGI application
 --------------------------------

-The one setting that Channels needs to run is ``ASGI_APPLICATION``, which tells Channels what the *root application* of your project is.
-As discussed in :doc:`/topics/routing`, this is almost certainly going to be your top-level (Protocol Type) router.
+As discussed in :doc:`installation` and :doc:`/topics/routing`, you will have a file like ``myproject/asgi.py`` that will define your *root application*.
+This is almost certainly going to be your top-level (Protocol Type) router.

-It should be a dotted path to the instance of the router; this is generally going to be in a file like ``myproject/routing.py``:
+Here's an example of what that ``asgi.py`` might look like:

 .. code-block:: python

+    import os

+    from channels.auth import AuthMiddlewareStack
+    from channels.routing import ProtocolTypeRouter, URLRouter
+    from django.conf.urls import url
+    from django.core.asgi import get_asgi_application

+    from chat.consumers import AdminChatConsumer, PublicChatConsumer

+    os.environ.setdefault("DJANGO_SETTINGS_MODULE", "mysite.settings")

-    ASGI_APPLICATION = "myproject.routing.application"
+    application = ProtocolTypeRouter({
+        # Django's ASGI application to handle traditional HTTP requests
+        "http": get_asgi_application()

+        # WebSocket chat handler
+        "websocket": AuthMiddlewareStack(
+            URLRouter([
+                url(r"^chat/admin/$", AdminChatConsumer.as_asgi()),
+                url(r"^chat/$", PublicChatConsumer.as_asgi()),
+            ])
+        ),
+    })

 Setting up a channel backend